team-earth/gosr-ai-workflow/README.md

 Inspired by systems thinking and grounded in cognitive problem-solving theory, GOSR helps communities map out the path from a future vision to the local resources that can help realize it.
 It supports stakeholders in building a **shared language**, fostering **collective agency**, and visualizing an actionable roadmap.

+**Important**: GOSR facilitates **alignment through transparency**, not coordination through control.
+The framework enables voluntary self-organization by making problem structures and existing resources visible to all stakeholders.

 ### Purpose
 This toolkit provides:
 - A structured process for turning complex goals into actionable maps.